bibanon/BASC-eBookGenerator/README.md

 The script supplements Pandoc's ability to convert Markdown pages into EPUB ebooks with the following features:

-Pandoc is already capable of creating EPUB files from Markdown Pages

 * Ebook Source Code Folders
   * All necessary files, pages, and instructions for the eBook are kept in a single folder, just like a programmer would for the source code of a program.
 * One touch Makefile-style compilation.